 According to Bill Mollison, co-creator of permaculture and founder of The Permaculture Institute, there are four cornerstones to creating a permaculture garden.
-Those are: caring for earth, caring for people, reinvesting surplus and giving back to earth.
+Those are: caring for the earth, caring for people, reinvesting surplus, and giving back to the earth.
 We have to have an attitude that we’re looking after it [earth] as if we live here ourselves.
 A great way to implement all these things is by learning about and incorporating companion planting into your own home gardening space.
 Companion planting is when you plant different kinds of food next to each other that benefit from one another’s presence, like having tomatoes interspersed with basil plants.

 How to build soil

 Before you start thinking about planting seeds, be sure to think about preparing your soil.
 Healthy soil starts with plenty of compost and other nutrients, as well as biological diversity.
 The best way to create compost is using an outside bin or garden compost heap, but if that’s not an option (or you live in an apartment), kitchen scraps can go into a small plastic container kept outside.
 In either case, remember: to keep things moist and regularly turn to get optimal results.